 Below are different kitchen flooring types and ideas that can be used to create stunning finishes.

-REALWOOD & SOLID - can be fitted in kitchens as they have a water resistant surface finish.
+Realwood & Solid Wood Flooring can be fitted in kitchens as they have a water resistant surface finish.
 It’s luxury kitchen flooring at its finest, but doesn’t have to cost the world.

 Oak flooring in kitchens offers that country kitchen floor finish that looks great with any type of white goods and units.
 Not only does it look good, it gives that warm kitchen flooring finish.
 The best kitchen flooring offers style and comfort, and that’s exactly what this does.